 Data in Transit

-Any data that is transmitted into and from the Economic Security Planning platform is encrypted over-the-wire in line with industry best-practices.
+Any data that is transmitted into and from the ESP Services is encrypted.
 Web traffic over HTTP is secured by AWS with TLS 1.2 or 1.3 using proven-secure cipher suites.

 Single Sign On